 For admission to the Fall Quarter 2014, the departmental deadline for international, Ph.D., and Master's in Urban and Regional Planning (M.U.R.P.) applicants who want fellowship consideration is December 15, 2013.
 The deadline for M.U.R.P. consideration only is January 15, 2014.
 The application fee is $80.
 To complete the Graduate Division application go to www.grad.ucla.edu .
 The department code is 911 for Ph.D. applicants; 916 for M.U.R.P. applicants.
 Be sure to check our online application checklist .

 Where do I send my application materials?

 The majority of your supplemental application materials should be submitted electronically via the UCLA Graduate Online Application (see application checklist ).
-Any hard copy submission (official transcripts and Confidential Financial Statement only) should be sent directly to:
+Any hard copy submission (official transcripts) should be sent directly to:

 UCLA Luskin School of Public Affairs

 What is the application fee?

 We understand that applying to graduate school is an expensive process.
 The fee for domestic applicants is $80.
 The fee for international applicants is $100.

 How do I apply for a fee waiver?